Why Professional Teeth Whitening Matters

 Are There Any Health Risks Involved?

 Provided a dental professional administers the teeth whitening treatment to you, there are no risks involved.
-In general, teeth whitening – whether professional or DIY – is considered a low-risk procedure, making it suitable for a broad span of people.
+In general, professional teeth whitening is considered a low-risk procedure, making it suitable for a broad span of people.
 However, if you have extremely sensitive teeth or if the enamel on your teeth is thin and worn down, teeth whitening may not be your best option.
 The procedure can potentially make matters worse by causing you significant discomfort, increasingly thinning the enamel on your teeth, damaging the pulp inside your teeth, and the mucosal tissues in your mouth.